arav06/aws-fundies/aws-services-fundamentals.md

 Cold start - When first starting lamba.
 To prevent this, we can call the lamba function every 15 minutes to make sure that it is running

-* The app uses less than 10 GiB or memory
+* If we are running an app on lambda, it has to use less than 10 GiB or memory
 * Lambda can only run for 15 minutes
 * Lambda's cold start takes a lot of time and it will reset after 15 minutes of inactivity
 * Functions have to be well written and tightly defined